zjx20/urlproxy/README.md

 ### Optional Parameters

-* `uOptHLSPrefetches`: Specifies the number of concurrent downloads for segments; default value is 1.
+* `uOptHLSPrefetches`: Specifies the number of concurrent downloads for segments; default value is 3 and set to 0 to disable prefetching.

 * `uOptAntConcurrentPieces`: Specifies the number of threads used for multi-threaded downloads; setting this value to 1 disables multi-threaded downloads; default value is 5.